outrera/symta/doc/symta-by-example.md

 vector_length [X Y] = @sqrt X*X + Y*Y
 ```

 But what if a value doesn't match the pattern or we want to match against several patterns?
-To solve that, Symta has macros `case`:
+To solve that, Symta has macro `case`:
 ```
 case Xs
   [Y<a+b+c @Ys] | "Xs's head is [Y], which is one of a, b or c"